averemee-si/oracdc/README.md

 2. After successful parsing of [DDL](https://docs.oracle.com/en/database/oracle/oracle-database/21/sqlrf/Types-of-SQL-Statements.html#GUID-FD9A8CB4-6B9A-44E5-B114-EFB8DA76FC88) and comparison of columns definition before and after, value schema gets an incremented version number.

 ### RDBMS errors resiliency and connection retry back-off
-**oracdc** resilent to Oracle database shutdown and/or restart while performing [DBMS_LOGMNR.ADD_LOGFILE](https://docs.oracle.com/en/database/oracle/oracle-database/21/arpls/DBMS_LOGMNR.html#GUID-30C5D959-C0A0-4591-9FBA-F57BC72BBE2F) call or waiting for new archived redo log.
+**oracdc** is resilient to Oracle database shutdown and/or restart while performing [DBMS_LOGMNR.ADD_LOGFILE](https://docs.oracle.com/en/database/oracle/oracle-database/21/arpls/DBMS_LOGMNR.html#GUID-30C5D959-C0A0-4591-9FBA-F57BC72BBE2F) call or waiting for a new archived redo log.
 ORA-17410 ("No more data read from socket") is intercepted and an attempt to reconnect is made after fixed backoff time specified by parameter `a2.connection.backoff`

 ### Kafka Connect distributed mode
 Fully compatible from 0.9.9.2+, when `a2.resiliency.type` set to ``fault-tolerant``. `In this case all offset (SCN, RBA, COMMIT_SCN for rows and transactions, versions for table definitions) information is stored only on standard Kafka Connect offsets